Chapter 9.2 Trading, Merchants, and Markets

 Bartering

-Player to Player trades, the default trading mechanics.
-Players can see spirit values, and local values of items.
+Player to Player trades, are the default trading mechanics.
+Players can see spirit values, and local values of items if set by the outpost, and if players are in the outpost's radius of influence.
 Presented items in trades can be inspected, showing stats, and item descriptions, and other information if available.
 (If a soulbound item is in a trade, the entire trade will not continue or complete, and can only be canceled by selection or via movement.)

 Store Service Trading

 Players can craft a service counter as a workstation, and then craft a weighing scale tool.
 The weighing scale has two tabs, the storefront and payments made.
-When trading in the radius of the weighing scale tool, shopkeepers won't receive trades into their inventory, they will automatically go to applicable storages linked to the weighing scale tool.
+When trading in the radius of the weighing scale tool, shopkeepers can optionally receive trades into their inventory, or automatically go to linked storages.
+Linked storages are linked to the weighing scale tool.
 It will default to the player's inventory when none is applied.
 More complex weighing scales will have larger trading radiuses.
-Players can tell if it is toggled on by the fire lit at the top of the weighing scale, as well as a weighing scale icon in the trade.
+Players can tell which is active, by the fire lit at the top of the weighing scale, as well as a weighing scale icon in the trade.
+Owners can set names to their scales to make organization easier.

 Auction Torches

 Players can construct auction torches.
 A player activates the auction by lighting it.
 New items placed by the player in the radius, is linked to the player and the torch.
 Other players and NPC can offer tinder, and items for trade.
 Once the torch fire runs out, the auction ends.
-One player can occupy a torch a time, and if exiting the radius, cancels the auction with a cooldown to try again.
+One player can occupy a torch a time.
+By default, exiting the radius, cancels the auction with a cooldown to try again.
+However, auctioneer skills will allow more.
 Torches can't overlap, and any repeat torches in a radius will duplicate functions.
 Auction torches must be placed far enough away to host a different auction.
+Owners of an auction house, and allowed outpost members can destroy items that are too large for inventory, if it is not moved in time, without infracting a crime.

 Global Trades